Definition file syntax

 A class definition is an object with the following fields:

-• name.
+- name.
 The unqualified name of the class.

-• namespace. (optional).
-The full namespace of this class, such as mycompany::data or ::mycompany::data.
-When not set, the class is put in the global namespace.
+- namespace. (optional).
+The full namespace of this class, such as

-• no_duplicates (optional).
+.
+Otherwise they are simply ignored.
+The default is ignoring, so that you can upgrade your protocol by appending new fields without affecting old applications. - no_duplicates (optional).
 When true, an error is raised if any duplicate field is encountered.
 Otherwise the last occurrence will be retained.

-• comment (optional).
+option. - comment (optional).
 Ignored.

-• members.
+- members.
 An array of member definitions.

 Member definition